nasa/isaac/dense_map/geometry_mapper/readme.md

   - data_dir/hole_filled_mesh2.ply: A further hole-filled mesh.
   - data_dir/simplified_mesh.ply: The simplified mesh.
   - data_dir/smooth_mesh3.ply: A further smoothed version of the mesh.
+  - data_dir/sci_cam_texture/run.obj: The mesh overlayed with the sci cam texture.
   - data_dir/nav_cam_texture/run.obj: The mesh overlayed with the nav cam texture.
-  - data_dir/sci_cam_texture/run.obj: The mesh overlayed with the sci cam texture.
+  - data_dir/haz_cam_texture/run.obj: The mesh overlayed with the haz cam texture.

 (Several passes of smoothing and hole-filling, as done above, appear necessary from experiments.)